mariosyb/pub_twitter_apod_bot/README.md

 https://twitter.com/dailyAstroPhoto

-Twitter Bot deployed in AWS, publish photos from NASA's APOD API once a day.
+Twitter Bot deployed in AWS, upload photos and explanation about the universe from NASA's APOD API.

 ## Twitter Bot